-Cheryl Reed started Project One Corner after witnessing the poverty into which some people were born and wondered how to help.
+Cheryl Reed started Project One Corner after witnessing the poverty into which some people were born and not knowing how to help.
 She realized that sometimes it isn’t from lack of hard work that people can’t escape the poverty, but the lack of opportunities.
 So her solution has been to change the circumstances of one person or family at a time, in one small corner of the world.
 Cheryl gives ten percent of her earnings to help various people in her community.

 Sponsored two local girls for their educational needs: Supplying books, uniforms,